slavisaj01/Ethereum-Transactions-Crawler/README.md

 # Ethereum-Transactions-Crawler

-Ova aplikacija omogućava korisnicima da pretražuju Ethereum transakcije i proveravaju stanje ETH i ERC-20 tokena na određeni datum, koristeći Etherscan API.
+This application allows users to search Ethereum transactions and check the balance of ETH and ERC-20 tokens on a specific date using the Etherscan API.

-## Funkcionalnosti
+## Features
-- Pretraga normalnih, internih i ERC-20 transakcija
+- Search for normal, internal, and ERC-20 transactions
-- Unos početnog bloka za pretragu
+- Set the starting block for the search
-- Paginacija rezultata
+- Pagination of results
-- Provera ETH i token stanja na određeni datum
+- Check ETH and token balances on a specific date

-## Tehnologije
+## Technologies
 - HTML, CSS, JavaScript
 - Web3.js
 - Etherscan API

-## Pokretanje
+## Running the Application
-1. Klonirajte repozitorijum
+1. Clone the repository
-2. Otvorite `index.html` u pretraživaču
+2. Open `index.html` in a browser
-3. Unesite Ethereum adresu, API ključ i kliknite na "Pretraži"
+3. Enter the Ethereum address, API key, and click on "Search"

-## Uputstvo za korišćenje
+## How to Use
-Pretraga transakcija:
+**Search Transactions:**
-Unesite Ethereum adresu (npr.
-0xaa7a9ca87d3694b5755f213b5d04094b8d0f0a6f)
+- Enter the Ethereum address (e.g., `0xaa7a9ca87d3694b5755f213b5d04094b8d0f0a6f`)

-Postavite početni blok (npr.
-9000000)
+- Set the starting block (e.g., `9000000`)

-Upišite svoj Etherscan API ključ
+- Enter your Etherscan API key

-Kliknite na Pretraži
+- Click on "Search"

-Transakcije će biti prikazane u tabeli sa mogućnošću prelaska kroz stranice
+- Transactions will be displayed in a table with pagination to navigate through the results

-## Provera stanja na određeni datum:
+**Check Balance on a Specific Date:**
-U odeljku za proveru stanja unesite adresu i datum
+- In the balance check section, enter the address and the date

-Dodajte API ključ
+- Add your API key

-Kliknite na Proveri stanje
+- Click on "Check Balance"

-Sistem prikazuje stanje ETH i ERC-20 tokena za taj datum
+- The system will display the ETH and ERC-20 token balances for that date

-## Napomena
+## Note
-Za rad aplikacije potreban je besplatan Etherscan API ključ: [https://etherscan.io/apis](https://etherscan.io/apis)
+To use the application, you need a free Etherscan API key: [https://etherscan.io/apis](https://etherscan.io/apis)